In this chapter, you will look at sitting position, instrument holding, and right-hand technique.

 Playing with a Strap | A strap allows better posture and ease of left and right hand movement.

-A good sitting position is comfortable and allows full access to the instrument.
-We recommend using a strap because it allows an upright posture and brings the instrument off your legs.
-Your arms and hands are unfettered by support duty and can move freely.
-Basically, the strap holds the ʻukulele so you can focus your hands on playing.
-Finally, a side benefit of using a strap is you can dance and play other instruments on stage without putting down you ʻukulele!
-We normally play using a strap.
+A good sitting position is comfortable and allows full access to the ʻukulele.
+I recommend using a strap: it brings the ʻukulele off your legs and encourages an upright posture.
+The strap supports the ʻukulele, allowing you to dedicate your hands to playing.
+Finally, a benefit of strap use is that you can dance or play other instruments without putting down your ʻukulele!

 Holding an ʻUkulele Without a Strap